Unco3892/semf-paper/README.md

 - RAM: 32 GB
 - GPU: NVIDIA GeForce RTX 4090
 - Python Version: 3.9.19
+- CUDA Version: 12.1 worked system-wide, and 11.2 worked with conda
 - Dependencies: As listed in requirements.txt

 It is not required to have GPU, nor use multiple cores as in our case, however, please note that the performance can be slower.
-Additionally, with the random seed and the use of parallelization with joblib, the performance may vary slightly on other operating systems due to differences in computational handling or specific library implementations.
+Additionally, with the random seed and the use of parallelization with `joblib`, the performance may vary slightly on other operating systems due to differences in computational handling or specific library implementations.

 We would also like to point out that for `MultiET`'s model, the SEMF results may vary but should fall within the range provided in the paper when choosing `parallel_type="semf_joblib"` and `n_jobs>1`, even across different runs for the same seed and on the same machine.
 The only way to get the same results is to not parallelize and run the program on a single core, which can significantly slow down the training process.
 See this issue for this topic: https://github.com/scikit-learn/scikit-learn/issues/22303 .
 For `MultiXGBs` and `MultiMLPs` models,  under the same setting, the results will be the same every time, if not very similar.